RomanBresson/NeurHCI/README.md

 ```

 ### Submodules

+The classes detailed here, module by module, either inherit from PyTorch's ``nn.Module``, and can thus be used like any basic module.

 * ``marginal_utilities``: classes implementing marginal utilities.
 Each class has a short string identifier (used as a keyword for easier implementation).
 We give below each classe's constructor, along with its identifier:
   * ``"UId": Identity()``: $u(x) = x$